 The 75th percentile performance figures for airborne delay at Brisbane are indicated in Figure 7.
-August performance (1.2 minutes median and 4.1 minutes 75th percentile) did not meet the targets.
-Compared to the same month last year there was an increase in the median (from 1.1 minutes) the 75th percentile (from 3.9 minutes) of airborne delay were steady.
+December performance (0.8 minutes median and 3.5 minutes 75th percentile) did not meet the targets.
+Compared to the same month last year, the median and 75th percentile of airborne delay were steady.

 Figure 7: Brisbane airborne delay 75th percentile (last 24 months)

 |06 December||20-21||6.7||Concentration of demand due to longer than anticipated flight times during the evening peak period.|

 |07 December||19-20||5.9||Concentration of demand due to late non‑compliant flights during evening peak period.|

 |14 December||16-22||9.9||Reduced capacity due to thunderstorms in the afternoon and evening.
 Periods of 20 minutes and 23 minutes with no arrivals.
 Concentration of demand due to late departures from Sydney and Melbourne airports that also experienced thunderstorms.|